Vishnu917vj/Meme-Embeddings/README.md

 Example plot (generated in the notebook):
 - Scatter plot showing movie embeddings in 2D space.
 - Helps identify clusters of similar movies.
+-
+## Note : in this note book i alos tried to implement word2vec kind of implementation ,but hwvere it didnt work well got loss over 2.8 (approx) for all the epochs)

 ## Limitations